simon-stahlberg/mimir/README.md

 # Mimir: Planner library

 Mimir is a C++20 planning library for grounded and lifted planning.
-We created Mimir to be 1) efficient, 2) easy to integrate, use, and extend, and 3) used in multi-threaded machine learning applications in the context of planning and learning.
+We created Mimir to be 1) efficient, 2) easy to integrate, use, and extend, and 3) used in multi-threaded machine learning applications.
 Mimir implements standard search algorithms such as breadth-first search and AStar search.

 **Templated design:** The class interfaces are based on static polymorphism through the curiously recurring template pattern (CRTP) to enable heavy compiler optimizations.